choderalab/yank/docs/installation.rst

 mode with the following: ``nvidia-smi -i <List of Dev IDs> -c 0`` where ``<List of Dev IDs>`` is a comma separated list of GPU indices no spaces.
 For this case, you can write:  ``nvidia-smi -i 0,1,2,3 -c 0``.

-YANK also has the ability to check this status for you through ``yank selftest``
+YANK also has the ability to check this status for you through ``yank selftest``.
+Part of the command will attempt to run ``nvidia-smi`` and infer what the Compute Mode is of any CUDA capable GPU detected.
+The command tries to infer this information from parsing the output so it may not be exact.
+Please double check this yourself.

 |